brightcove/videojs-per-source-behaviors/README.md

 #### What happens when per-source behaviors are disabled?

-- The `"sourcechanged"` event will not be fired even if the source changes.
+- The `sourcechanged` event will not be fired even if the source changes.
 - Any `onPerSrc()`/`onePerSrc()` listeners will not be called.
 - Binding new `onPerSrc()`/`onePerSrc()` listeners will be prevented.